 - Tap the Skip link at the bottom until you get to the screen asking if you are Here for work?
 On that screen, tap Add work account.

-- Hold your phone camera over the QR code displayed on your computer.
+- Hold your phone camera over the QR code displayed on your computer to scan it.

 - The mobile app setup is now complete, so click the Next button on your computer.

-- You will be prompted to sign into Office 365 again.
-(Note the link allowing you to sign in another way.
-This can be used if you have any difficulty with the authenticator.)
+- You will be prompted to sign in to Office 365 again.
+(Note that there is a link allowing you to Sign in another way.
+This can be used to send you an SMS if you have difficulty with the authenticator.)